maxin-cn/latte_project/README.md

 If you find conditionvideo useful for your work please cite:
 ```
-@article{ma2024latte,
+@article{ma2025latte,
   title={Latte: Latent Diffusion Transformer for Video Generation},
-  author={Ma, Xin and Wang, Yaohui and Jia, Gengyun and Chen, Xinyuan and Liu, Ziwei and Li, Yuan-Fang and Chen, Cunjian and Qiao, Yu},
+  author={Ma, Xin and Wang, Yaohui and Chen, Xinyuan and Jia, Gengyun and Liu, Ziwei and Li, Yuan-Fang and Chen, Cunjian and Qiao, Yu},
-  journal={arXiv preprint arXiv:2401.03048},
+  journal={Transactions on Machine Learning Research},
-  year={2024}
+  year={2025}
 }
 ```